 Come and see how the non-profit Zoe Empowers is changing the lives of orphaned and vulnerable children.
-You don’t have to pack a suitcase – just join us in the Sanctuary or at home on Zoom on May 25, 26, and 27th.
+You don’t have to pack a suitcase – just join us on Zoom on May 25, 26, and 27th.

 You may remember Zoe Empowers as one of the organizations we supported with our Christmas offering in 2020.
 On this mission trip, you won’t be asked to make repairs on broken-down homes or any such manual labor.
 Instead, you’ll be introduced to young people who rose from despair so deep that anyone except those inspired by God to offer a helping hand might consider it hopeless.
 These events are a combination of live interaction with Zoe children, videos, and interviews with the program managers.
 They provide a reassuring and touching connection to the children.